RunLLM/gitbook/faqs.md

 ```

 **A**: Older versions of the `typing-extensions` library do not have support for typing features released in newer versions of Python3.
 Please upgrade to `typing-extensions>=4.3.0`.

+**Q: I'm using different Python versions for my SDK and my Aqueduct server enviroments:**&#x20;

+**A**: Aqueduct provides better dependencies and Python version management support through conda integration.
+You can refer to [this guide](./operators/using-conda.md) to learn about what we support and how to use the conda integration.